 As the state became more involved in private enterprise, the country slowly slid towards socialism.

 The nationalization of the oil industry was presented to Venezuelans as cheap gasoline, free education, healthcare, and an array of other public services.Robert Blumen

 With state intervention comes currency devaluation, failed land reform, and a decline in property rights.

-Taxes triple and national debt skyrockets due to an array of give-away social programs.
+Taxes triple, and national debt skyrockets due to various giveaway social programs.

 The political class embraces deficit spending; because it gets them elected.

-Venezuelans love the new “social programs so much they vote for communism.
+Venezuelans love the new “social programs so much that they vote for communism.